What Types of Legal Damages Might Be Awarded For the Tort of Nuisance?

 Compensation of Various Types May Be Awarded In a Tortious Nuisance Case.
 Actual or Special Damages May Be Awarded For Expenses Incurred.
 General Damages May Be Awarded For Loss of Use or Enjoyment of Property As Well As For Any Distress Caused.
 Punitive Damages May Also Apply For Intentional Conduct That Was Especially Egregious.

-A Helpful Guide For How to Determine the Basis For Claiming Damages Within Tortious Nuisance Cases
+Understanding the Basis For Claiming Damages Within Tortious Nuisance Cases

 As was explained earlier, the tort of nuisance may arise in a wide variety of ways as nuisance law is very flexible and may be applied to many circumstances.
 As interesting as the law is in respect of what constitutes as tortious nuisance, the basis for determining damages, meaning the amount of financial compensation that is deserved when tortious nuisance occurs, can also be quite broad.